 Arrowhead-making and Flintknapping Workshop

 Learn how to make arrowheads, spear points, and other flaked stone artifacts just like ancient peoples did.
-In this workshop, flintknapping expert Sam Greenleaf provides participants with hands-on experience and learning on how prehistoric people made and used projectile points and other tools created from obsidian and other stone.
-The class is designed to help modern people understand how prehistoric Native Americans made traditional crafts, and is not intended to train students how to make artwork for sale.
-Minimum enrollment 6, maximum 8.
-Reservations and prepayment required by 5 p.m.
-Thursday December 14: 520-798-1201 or firstname.lastname@example.org.
+In this workshop, flintknapping expert Sam Greenleaf provides participants with hands-on experience and learning on how pre-European Contact people made and used projectile points and other tools created from obsidian and other stone.
+All materials and equipment are provided.
+The class is designed to help modern people understand how Native Americans made traditional crafts and is not intended to train students how to make artwork for sale.
+Limited to six registrants.
+All participants are asked to wear face masks and to practice physical distancing during the workshop to avoid spreading COVID-19 virus.